S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/resolve-objections.md

 Many groups use hand signs as a way to indicate quickly and clearly if anyone has any possible objections.

-- In case there are possible objections to the suggested amendment, go on to the next step, Test One Argument Qualifies as Objection(link).
+- In case there are possible objections to the suggested amendment, go on to the next step (*Test One Argument Qualifies as Objection*).
 - If no one indicates having any possible objections, go to **Step 6: Celebrate**, because you've agreed on the amendment.